-Dwayne Johnson faces off against Jason Momoa, Will Smith—and Gwyneth Paltrow?—in the bottled water wars with new Voss deal
+Dwayne Johnson dives into bottled water with new Voss Water deal

 VOSS water has been a staple in my life for over a decade.
 So much so that after acquiring a stake in the company, I'm excited to announce my new strategic partnership with @VOSSworld, serving as a strategic advisor in their continued brand development of sustainable deliverables and global expansion.
 I’m looking forward to building great things with @VOSSworld.
 Most importantly, I’m looking forward to delivering new innovations that have meaningful health benefits for you and your families.
 Thanks everyone and now we build. #LiveEveryDrop – DJ

-Johnson will star in a new brand campaign launching August 5th called “Live Every Drop,” which will be created by Johnson’s own Seven Bucks Creative agency.
-The brand says will feature behind the scenes looks at how Johnson puts in the work to defy limits every day.
-“As a brand, Voss has been very thoughtful about its growth strategy to-date, favoring organic, micro-partnerships rather than anything on a global scale,” says Voss’ global director of marketing Ariel Boorstin.
-“Given the seismic shifts in the bottled water category, and the maturity of Voss in many markets, the timing was finally right to explore a partnership of this magnitude.”
+Johnson will star in a new brand campaign launching August 5 called “Live Every Drop,” which will be created by Johnson’s own Seven Bucks Creative agency.
+The brand says the campaign will feature behind-the-scenes looks at how Johnson puts in the work to defy limits every day.
+“As a brand, Voss has been very thoughtful about its growth strategy to date, favoring organic, micropartnerships rather than anything on a global scale,” says Voss’s global director of marketing, Ariel Boorstin.
+“Given the seismic shifts in the bottled-water category, and the maturity of Voss in many markets, the timing was finally right to explore a partnership of this magnitude.”

 As celebrity pitchmen go, Johnson is one of the most enthusiastic and effective.
-His Project Rock collection with Under Armour routinely sells out, and his work with brands like Apple and Ford in years past demands immediate global attention.
+His Project Rock collection with Under Armour routinely sells out, and his work with brands like Apple and Ford in years past demanded immediate global attention.
 Part of that is simply by virtue of being one of the biggest movie stars on the planet, but it’s also pushed by Johnson’s prodigious stream of social media to more than 151 million followers on Instagram alone.

-The bottled water market is not only flooded (sorry) with celebrities like Gwenyth Paltrow and Flow, Will and Jaden Smith with Just Water, and Jason Momoa’s Mananalu brand, but it’s also been rapidly expanding the number of functional options like electrolytes, protein, fiber, CBD, and more.
-Having a brand name celebrity like Johnson will no doubt immediately expand Voss’ reach and awareness.
+The bottled-water market is not only flooded (sorry) with celebrities like Gwyneth Paltrow for Flow, Will and Jaden Smith for Just Water, and Jason Momoa’s Mananalu brand.
+It’s also been rapidly expanding the number of functional options like electrolytes, protein, fiber, CBD, and more.
+Having a brand-name celebrity like Johnson will no doubt immediately expand Voss’s reach and awareness.

-“We were in a fortunate position to be able to formalize a relationship that already existed, with one of the most influential talents in the world, who beautifully embodies Voss’ vision for the future,” says Boorstin.
-“That underlying authenticity, the truthfulness in the relationship, that is really what sets this apart in the space.”
+“We were in a fortunate position to be able to formalize a relationship that already existed, with one of the most influential talents in the world, who beautifully embodies Voss’s vision for the future,” says Boorstin.
+“That underlying authenticity, the truthfulness in the relationship—that is really what sets this apart in the space.”